georgemarselis-nvi/java-for-sysadmins/README.md

 # Java for Sysadmins

+George Marselis

+Copyright 2026 George Marselis.
+Licensed under the GNU General Public License, version 3; see the LICENSE file in this repository.

 You have been handed a WAR file and told to run it.
 Nobody told you what a WAR is, why the server that runs it has two home directories, or why the documentation reads like it was written for someone else.
 It was.
 This is the translation.

 ## The model in five lines